Argentina Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-In the updated version of its second NDC, published in November 2021, the country announced its aim of not exceeding 349 MtCO2 of net GHG emissions by 2030.
-It is equivalent to a total decrease in emissions of around 21% compared to the historical peak reached in 2007; this level is 28% lower than the target set in the first NDC.
+In its updated NDC (2021), the country announced its aim of not exceeding 349 MtCO2 of net GHG emissions by 2030.
+It is equivalent to a total decrease in emissions of around 21% compared to the historical peak reached in 2007.
+In November 2022, the country submitted its Long-Term Strategy (LTS), confirming its 2050 net zero target.